GagaBrar/Animal-Card/README.md

 * In this project I learned many new css and html tecniques such as a hover in css which reflect a change when a mouse cursor is moved on that particular thing.

-* I also learned how to properly name my class name which I assign in html.